mcastorina/mcastorina.github.io/_knowledge/gdb.md

 it executes.
 You may set breakpoints, examine memory and registers, and step through the code line by line or instruction by instruction.

 This tool is most useful for reverse engineering an unknown executable or debugging a C program you are writing.
+[GDB Enhancement Features](https://github.com/hugsy/gef) is a popular addon specifically for reverse engineering and exploitation.

 ## Commands
 There are many commands, but here are some common ones.
 Note that most